foundry-rs/starknet-foundry/docs/src/getting-started/installation.md

 Snfoundryup is the Starknet Foundry toolchain installer.

-First install `snfoundryup` by running:
+You can install it by running:

 ```shell
 curl -L https://raw.githubusercontent.com/foundry-rs/starknet-foundry/master/scripts/install.sh | bash